 The funding is available to businesses unable to access the £10,000, £25,000 and Covid-19 Childcare Support grant schemes.

-The level of Hardship Fund grant will be up to £10,000 for businesses that pay business rates on premises and up to £5,000 for those that do not pay business rates.
-While businesses within each category will receive the same amount, the final amounts awarded will be dependent upon the number of successful applications, to ensure that the £40m budget is not exceeded.
+The level of Hardship Fund grant will be up to £10,000 for businesses which pay business rates on premises and up to £5,000 for those that do not pay business rates.
+Businesses within each category will receive the same amount.

 Only one grant will be paid to each eligible business, irrespective of how many properties the business occupies.